sagemath/sagewiki_to_gh-2022-10-10/days103.md

 TBA

+== Schedule ==
+TBA

+== Tickets ==
+Please add #sd103 to any tickets you are working on on trac.
+If your ticket needs review, added it to the list on the tickets page to advertise.

 ##Due to the conditions of the workshop, the size of the event is limited.
 We ask every potential participant to send an application. '''Applications are due Feb 28''', a response will be sent in early March or even earlier if the number of applications is limited.

 ##Please send your application to sagedays98@services.cnrs.fr including